IjzerenHein/react-native-shared-element/README.md

 yarn add react-native-shared-element
 ```

-And optionally link when needed
+And when using React Native 0.59 or lower, link the library.
+This is not needed when using React Native 0.60 or higher, where linking happens automatically.

 ```bash
 react-native link react-native-shared-element